Free Trial

 What does diabetic retinopathy look like on OCT?

-Typical DR OCT findings include:
+Typical OCT findings in DR include:

 • Intraretinal hyperreflective foci, hard exudates

-• Diabetic macular edema with intraretinal hyporeflective cystoid spaces and neuroepithelial swelling
+• Diabetic macular edema – with intraretinal hyporeflective cystoid spaces and neuroepithelial swelling

-• Subretinal fluid, resulting from increased vascular permeability
+• Subretinal fluid – resulting from increased vascular permeability

 Type 1 diabetes